-Display: Display tab allows to customize how your role looks and the name and the color with the separate visibility from users.
-You can also add role icons, which is a pretty great stuff in itself but your server will need a Level 2 Boost.
+Display: The display tab allows you to customize how your role looks and the name and the color with separate visibility from users.
+You can also add role icons, which is pretty great stuff in itself but your server will need a Level 2 Boost.

-Permission: Permission tab allows you to set permission for a certain role.
-These include seeing the channel, sending messages , sending media, and manage the server.
+Permission: The permission tab allows you to set permission for a certain role.
+These include seeing the channel, sending messages, sending media, and managing the server.
 You have to be careful with that as Administrator Access to any role can grant your users control of the server.

 Currently, these are the permission available during the customization of a role.